 I saw a couple of acts that I had never heard of before and instantly found myself heading to Spotify to download their music.
 One of them was a South-African guy named Jeremy Loops who played acoustic, Ed Sheeran/James Bay type music and was brilliant.
 He only had a short set but was great at interacting with the crowd and even included the crowd on his loop pedal (no pun intended).
 The second was Caravan Palace, a French electro-swing band from Paris.
 Caravan Palace, who I then went on to see at Wilderness in 2015, are just so much fun!
-Their music has an electro-gipsy-jazz vibe to it and their sets are always fun, energetic and filled with incredible live instruments which always get everyone up and dancing.
+Their music has an electro-swing vibe to it and their sets are always fun, energetic and filled with incredible live instruments which always get everyone up and dancing.

 The food and drink

-The food at Bestival wasn’t a foodies paradise like at Wilderness or Tomorrowland however, it did offer a lot of variety at a good quality.
+The food at Bestival wasn’t a foodies paradise like at Wilderness Festival or Tomorrowland however, it did offer a lot of variety at a good quality.

 One place I loved was the Al Burrito Bus, which as you probably guessed, sold Burritos.
 We bought food from the lower level of the bus and then proceeded to the open air, upper-deck of the bus to eat and admire the view over the arena which was fabulous.